 What Exactly is Mask Squeeze?

 The result of this unbalance can be facial barotrauma of varying degrees of severity.
-Otherwise known as soft tissue injury to the parts of your face covered by the mask.
+Otherwise known as soft tissue injury to the parts of your face covered by the scuba mask.

 Think, without getting squeamish, of your face is like a suction cup.
 The soft tissues in your face start to swell around your eyes (periorbital edema) and cause discoloration in the form of bruising or redness.

-Can Mask Squeeze Be Treated?
+Can The Squeeze Be Treated?

 The downside is that, while it’s not serious, it’s a condition that looks quite dramatic and it takes at least two weeks and possibly more to heal.

 You need to give it time for the edema and blood to be reabsorbed, but as it’s dependent on gravity, the effects will spread down your face.
-If you’ve ever wondered what it might feel like to look like a beaten-up boxer or a B-movie creature, mask squeeze will give you that experience!
+If you’ve ever wondered what it might feel like to look like a beaten-up boxer or a B-movie creature, the squeeze will give you that experience!

 Who is Most Susceptible to Mask Squeeze?